SKHinga/Personal-Portfolio/README.md

 * which will take you to the landing page,
 * scroll over my portfolio,
 * contact me on the contact me section to get intouch.
-The web app works perfectly and is independent of external sources.
+*The web app works perfectly and is independent of external sources.
 The site is well designed and is self-explanatory.
-To view my cv, click on the download button.For the perfect user experience, one can switch between light and dark mode.
+To view my cv, click on the download button.For the perfect user experience, one can switch between light and dark mode.*
 ## Known Bugs
 The app currently runs perfectly and has no known bugs.
 ## Technologies Used
 The web app has incorporated HTML, CSS and JavaScript.
 ## Support and contact details
-To add on the code, inform me of any bugs, or reach out to me generally, one can contact me [here](mailto:samuelkinuthia700@gmail.com)
+To add on the code, inform me of any bugs, or reach out to me generally, one can contact me [here](mailto:samuelkinuthia700@gmail.com).
 ### License
 *The code is open source and under MIT license* Copyright (c) 2022 **Samuel Hinga**